ashleyamato/Jazzed-MusicLessons/README.md

 # Music Lessons

-[Jazzed](https://jazzed-musiclessons.herokuapp.com/) is a web application for scheduling music lessons with local musicians.
-Users can instructors, view available time slots, and book lessons.
+[Jazzed](https://jazzed-musiclessons.herokuapp.com/) is a full-stack web application, featuring a mobile-first design, where users can schedule lessons with local musicians.
+Jazzed features the ability to sign up with either student or instructor capabilities.
+Students can browse instructors bios, available lesson slots, and sign up for lessons.
+Instructors can post available lessons and create an instructor profile with image uploading.

 ## Getting Started